 Spring rates are determined by the amount of pressure that it takes to compress the spring 1”.
-If your spring rate is 300 lbs per spring, that means the springs will compress 1” per 300 lb of load.
-If you add another 300 lbs to the springs, the spring will compress another inch to which the load on the spring is 600 lbs while the rate of the spring stays it’s constant 300 lbs per inch.
-Quick maths!
+If your spring rate is 300 lbs. per spring, that means the springs will compress 1” per 300 lbs. of load.
+If you add another 300 lbs. to the springs, the spring will compress another inch to which the load on the spring is 600 lbs. while the rate of the spring stays its constant 300 lbs. per inch.

 The ideal spring rate is different for each application.
-Drift, drag or street- what suspension you chose will drastically change how your car performs.
-Our Kontrol Pro Coilovers for example, use stiffer springs overall which massively improves handling in conjuction with our Monotube design damper.
+Whether you’re focused on drifting, drag racing or street driving, what suspension you chose will drastically change your cars performance.
 The selected coilover application changes internal shock valving to match the modified spring rate desired.
-For those who need even stiffer suspension, we offer a wide range of variations of spring rates for specific uses such as drifting, drag racing, rally, auto-cross and more.
+Our Kontrol Pro Coilovers for example, use stiffer springs overall which, in conjunction with our monotube design damper, significantly improves handling.
+If you’re in need of stiffer suspension, we offer a wide range of variations of spring rates built to handle specific uses such as drifting, drag racing, rally, auto-cross and more.

 Spring and Valving Adjustability

 One of the many reasons anyone purchases a set of coilovers has commonly been to lower their car.
 The lower center of gravity will help reduce excessive body roll and improve performance.
 Having the adjustability for ride height, spring preload and damping are essential features of a high quality coilover.
 Adjusting your coilovers can help you fine tune how your vehicle handles and give it the perfect ride height for your application.
 The ability to replace the springs with stiffer springs is also an important feature as track cars need much higher spring rates than street cars to gain grip, improve handling and reduce body roll.
-If you swap to a stiffer or softer spring, it’s important to match your spring rate with your damping to avoid a bouncy ride which is ultimately detrimental to handling.
-Ride height, spring load and damping adjustment are all standard features on KSport Coilovers.
+If you swap to a stiffer or softer spring, it is important to match your spring rate with your damping to avoid a bouncy ride which is ultimately detrimental to handling.
+Taking this into consideration, all Ksport coilovers have been designed with ride height, spring load and damping adjustment as standard features.

 Monotube vs. Twin Tube Damper

 The twin tube uses an inner and outer tube, twins if you will.
-The inner tube holds the piston shaft, valve and oil.
-The outer tube holds damper oil and nitrogen gas.
-How it works; When the suspension is compressed, the piston forces oil out of the inner tube by its valve and into the outer tube.
+The inner tube holds the piston shaft, valve and oil while the outer tube holds damper oil and nitrogen gas.
+Here’s how it works – when the suspension is compressed, the piston forces oil out of the inner tube by its valve and into the outer tube.
 When the piston moves back into position, the oil is sucked from the outer tube back to the inner.
-Most OEM suspension utilizes the twin tube damper set up because it allows for more suspension stroke and which improves ride quality.
+Most OEM suspension utilizes the twin tube damper set up because it allows for more suspension stroke and improves ride quality.

-Monotube dampers hold the gas and the shock in one tube, separating the liquid from the gas with a floating piston.
-The design pushes the damper piston through oil and pushes the oil through chambers through the valves in the piston itself.
-This design allows the gas to be compressed and react quicker, by compressing slowly over small bumps and more quickly through larger bumps.
-One incredibly important detail about the Monotube is its ability to be used either way up, unlike most twin tube dampers.
-Compared to the twin tube design, the Monotube holds more fluid, has better heat dissipation and improves the responsiveness of the damper.
+Alternatively, monotube dampers hold the gas and the shock in one tube, separating the liquid from the gas with a floating piston.
+This design pushes the damper piston through oil and pushes the oil through chambers through the valves in the piston itself.
+This allows the gas to be compressed and react quicker, by compressing slowly over small bumps and quicker through larger bumps.
+One incredibly important detail about the monotube design is its ability to be used either way up, unlike most twin tube dampers.
+Compared to the twin tube design, the monotube holds more fluid, has better heat dissipation and improves the responsiveness of the damper.

 Above all, it is important to buy coilovers from a knowledgeable and proven company who stands behind their products with a solid warranty and good customer service.
-Good spring rates, spring and valving adjustability, pillow ball top mounts and monotube are all great ways to spot a high quality coilover.
+Good spring rates, spring and valving adjustability, pillowball top mounts and a monotube design are all great ways to spot a high quality coilover.

-We hope this helped clarify all the options you have when it comes to choosing a coilover setup that is just right for you and your build.
-If you have any questions on exactly what you might need for your setup, please don’t hesitate to call our amazing customer service team today.
+We hope this helped clarify all the options you have when it comes to choosing a coilover setup that is right for your build.
+If you have any questions on exactly what you might need for your setup, please don’t hesitate to contact our team.